Chapter 3701-30 Lead Screening and Assessment

 (c) Enclosure of the lead-based painted component with durable materials.
 Durable materials include wallboard, drywall, paneling, siding, coil stock and the sealing or caulking of edges and joints so as to prevent or control chalking, flaking, peeling, scaling or loose lead-containing substances from becoming part of house dust or otherwise accessible to children;

-(d) Encapsulation of lead-based painted component by coating and sealing of the component with a durable surface coating approved in rule 3701-32-13 of the Administrative Code;
+(d) Encapsulation of lead-based painted component with a durable surface coating approved in rule 3701-32-13 of the Administrative Code;

-(e) Paint stabilization as defined in rule 3701-32-01 of the Administrative Code and a written ongoing maintenance and monitoring schedule; or
+(f) Paint stabilization as defined in rule 3701-32-01 of the Administrative Code and a written ongoing maintenance and monitoring schedule.

-(2) Lead hazards resulting from the deterioration of lead-based paint on friction or impact surfaces shall be controlled using one or more of the following methods:
+(2) Deterioration of lead-based paint on friction or impact surfaces shall be controlled using one or more of the following methods:

 (a) Removal of the lead-based painted component and replacement with lead-free component;